benwh1/tminterface-clients/README.md

 - `initial_inputs`: inputs that are unchanged every iteration
 - `start_iter`: which input iteration do we start from?
 Does nothing if `random` is true.
-- `max_length`: max race time before giving up and starting the next iteration
+- `max_length`: max time allowed to reach the first goal/checkpoint before giving up and starting the next iteration
 - `random`: try inputs randomly, or search all combinations?

 ## PressForwardClient